MattMcFarland/tw-client/README.md

 - [x] tooltips needed for buttons/links that are either truncated or use icons only.
 - [x] Add "Activity Stream" functionality with socket.io and local storage
+- [x] widget visuals are now off (not enough top margin for activity, sharing buttons squished togethe
+- [x] voting not working when in tutorial list (again)

 #### Planned for v2.4.x: